Home

 Although mine grew no larger than a medium sized marrow, (certainly big enough to fill a fruit bowl), you could experiment by removing excess fruit to see if the remainder grow bigger.

-Drying gourds in a net However, I don't advise you cut the gourds for drying until all the leaves have died down.
+However, I don't advise you cut the fruits for drying until all the leaves have died down.
 In fact, they can be left outside to dry as they seem relatively impervious to water and resistant to rot.

 But when they're ready, take care to cut them cleanly with a sharp knife, leaving an inch or two of stem attached.
 A ragged cut can indeed lead to rotting.
 If it does happen it smells like rotting potatoes.